patadeloso/Godot-SpacetimeDB-SDK/docs/quickstart.md

 ## Listen for Data Changes

-There are two main ways to listen for data changes:
+There are three ways to listen for data changes:

 ### A) Using the `RowReceiver` node (Recommended for specific tables)